Cambridgene’s team includes the core team, business and scientific advisers and collaborators in academic research institutions.

 Cambridgene recruits or works in collaboration with external bioinformatics consultants for the design, development and delivery of products/solutions.
 For our core offerings (Solutions), most of the work is conducted in-house by our experienced personnel.

-- Martino Picardo – CEO, Stevenage Bioscience Catalyst
+- Martino Picardo – Independent Consultant/ex-CEO, Stevenage Bioscience Catalyst

-- Shailendra Vyakarnam – Director, Centre for Entrepreneurial Learning, Judge Business School, Cambridge, UK
+- Shailendra Vyakarnam – Director, Bettany Centre for Entrepreneurship / ex-Director, Centre for Entrepreneurial Learning, Judge Business School, Cambridge, UK

-- Belinda Bell – Programme Director, Social Incubator East
+- Belinda Bell – Programme Director, Cambridge Social Ventures

 Marc-Philipp Hitz, Pediatric Cardiologist / Scientist, Department of Congenital Heart Disease and Pediatric Cardiology, University of Kiel, Germany